f1sher0/Vit_PlantSeedling_Classification/README.md

 - Gratitude to the agricultural research community for providing the plant seedlings dataset.

 ## Contact Information
-For questions or support, please contact [Your Name] at [Your Email].
+For questions or support, please contact at f1sher0@163.com.